nathan-rees/ims-final/README.md

 ### Prerequisites

+```

 You will need to have a DBMS,git,java ide, on your local machine cloud service (or server)

-```
-Give examples
 ```

 ### Installing